 - Estimate the density of the hotmix to be used.
 Standard density for asphalt is 145 lb/ft3 (2322 kg/m3).

 - Multiply the volume by the density (in the same units) to get the weight

-In case the area you are calculating has an irregular shape what you want to do is divide it in several regularly-shaped sections, calculate their volume and asphalt requirements and then sum them up together.
+In case the area you are calculating has an irregular shape, what you want to do is divide it in several regularly-shaped sections, then calculate each of their volume and asphalt requirements using the calculator.
+Finally, sum them up together.
 In case you end up needing to do this for a large number of sections, you might use our summation calculator.
-Reasonable approximations can be made for slightly irregular shapes by taking the average length or width, but in more complex scenarious and the need for an accurate hot mix asphalt estimation you should consult a professional.
+Reasonable approximations can be made for slightly irregular shapes by taking the average length or width, but in more complex scenarios and the need for an accurate hot mix asphalt estimation you should consult a professional.

 Asphalt basics & applications

 Asphalt (tarmac) is widely used as a road surface, be it for highways, inner city and inter-city roads, local roads, car parks, for paving driveways and pavements.
+These are the primary reasons people are using our calculator as well.
 It is estimated that around 94% of the 2.6 million paved roads in the U.S. are made from it.
-You can also see it on racetracks, tennis courts, dams.
-It's water resistance makes it great for cable and pipe coatings, and water proofing in general.
-It is used for bituminous waterproofing products, where it is a part of roofing felt and is used for sealing flat roofs.
+You can also see it on racetracks, tennis courts, and dams.
+Its water resistance makes it great for cable and pipe coatings, and waterproofing in general.
+Asphalt is used for bituminous waterproofing products, where it is a part of roofing felt and is used for sealing flat roofs.
 Bitumen has other great qualities as well: durability, high traction, low light reflectivity, etc.

 Types of asphalt

 Contrary to what you may think, there is more than one type of blacktop, mainly depending on the temperature during mixing.
 Selecting the right type is important, as some asphalts are better suited to particular applications than others.